 This article addresses the current state of cryptocurrency tax laws and outlines the most important elements that you need to be aware of as a market participant.

-What do you do with your 1099-K that you received from Coinbase?
+What do you do with your 1099-K that you received from your cryptocurrency exchange?
 This article addresses how to handle the necessary tax forms you need for your crypto taxes

 This article discusses how to handle your losses and the important things that you need to keep in mind for your crypto taxes.